 SAG Steering Committee: Members of the SAG Steering Committee includes senior representative of utilities and non-financially interested stakeholder participants that signed 2022-2025 Stipulated Agreements with Illinois utilities.
 The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible.
 Meetings will be held on a bi-annual basis.

-Large Group SAG: Large Group SAG meetings will be held on a quarterly basis, at a minimum.
-The SAG Facilitator will prioritize topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 2.1, or as it may be updated from time to time; directives to SAG from the Illinois Commerce Commission (ICC); and ICC-approved stipulated agreements between utilities and non-financially interested parties.
+Large Group SAG: Generally, Large Group SAG meetings are held on a quarterly basis, at a minimum.
+In 2024, Large Group SAG meetings are anticipated to be held monthly between January and October 2024.
+Additional meetings are needed in 2024 due to the focus on EE Portfolio planning.
+The SAG Facilitator will prioritize topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 3.0, or as it may be updated from time to time; directives to SAG from the Illinois Commerce Commission (ICC); and ICC-approved stipulated agreements between utilities and non-financially interested parties.
 Other topics related to EE portfolio planning, design, implementation, and evaluation will be scheduled for Large Group SAG discussion as time and resources permit.

 SAG Technical Advisory Committee (TAC): Meetings will be held as needed.
 Technical Advisory Committee (TAC) meetings address updates to the Illinois Statewide Technical Reference Manual (IL-TRM), EM&V issues, and other issues of a technical nature.
 SAG participants will be briefed on topics covered in the TAC.
 SAG TAC meetings related to the IL-TRM are administered by VEIC, the independent IL-TRM Administrator.
 The SAG Facilitator coordinates with the IL-TRM Administrator and participates, as needed.